 Here, I think, is a valid critique of much of the inner-city high density housing I’ve seen and lived in.
 It is designed to serve a population of strangers, and to discourage neighbors from knowing and trusting each other.
 In all the places I’ve lived in the US, Canada, and Australia, I’ve found it’s much easier to meet the neighbors across the fence, in a lower-density setting, than in a sterile apartment hallway or elevator.

-We're not going to change the fact that smaller households, such as singles and childless couples, are more attracted to high density.
-Urban life is especially attractive in early adulthood, and almost everyone starts out as a one-person household.
-Even setting side the impact of affluence, smaller households mean more consumption per person, as the ACF study finds, and that's a big problem.
+We’re not going to change the fact that smaller households, such as singles and childless couples, are more attracted to high density.
+Urban life is especially attractive in early adulthood.
+Even setting aside the impact of affluence, smaller households mean more consumption per person, as the ACF study finds, and that’s a big problem.
 Three people living in three apartments have to own three vacuum cleaners, while a family of three people owns only one.
-So one of the ACF's most crucial recommendations is simply: "Share more."
+So one of the ACF’s most crucial recommendations is simply: “Share more.”

 To end on a lighter note, let’s return to Kotkin’s passing claim that the high consumption from high-rise development, as found in the ACF study, is “due to such things as the cost of heating common areas, including parking garages.”
 This idea isn’t in the ACF study; it’s Kotkin’s interpolation.